The Value of a Durable Power of Attorney, Healthcare Directive, and Living Will

 What is a “Durable Power of Attorney” and What Authority Does It Grant?

 A “Power of Attorney” is a written document that legally permits a person to make authorized decisions and to act on their behalf.
-We call the person who is authorized to act, the “agent”.
-Any competent adult (including an adult child of yours over age 18) can be an agent.
+We call the person who is authorized to act the “agent”.
+Any competent adult (including your adult child over age 18) can be an agent.
 The Power of Attorney document defines within its contents what the agent can and cannot do.

-Depending on your family’s needs, a Power of Attorney can be very broad and general or it can be very limited and precise.
-If you want a Power of Attorney to act on your behalf immediately or only after you are incapable of making decision(s) for yourself, the document needs to include a paragraph that says the document will remain in effect even if you become incapacitated.
+Depending on your family’s needs, a Power of Attorney can be comprehensive and general, or very limited and precise.
+Suppose you want a Power of Attorney to act on your behalf immediately or only after you are incapable of making a decision(s) for yourself.
+In that case, the document needs to include a paragraph that says the document will remain in effect even if you become incapacitated.
 This broad power is what makes it a “Durable” Power of Attorney.
-Some people choose to have a document written that allows their agent to act on their behalf, but only if the person becomes disabled or incapacitated.
+Some people choose to have a document drafted that allows their agent to act on their behalf only if they become disabled or incapacitated.
 Even with this limitation, the document is still referred to as a “Durable” Power of Attorney.

 Sometimes, problems arise after someone has signed a Power of Attorney.
 The most common problem is when the Agent and the person who made the Power of Attorney disagree.
 This can happen when the agent insists that the person who gave the Power of Attorney must go to live in a Nursing Home because their health is failing or wants them to make a financial decision or plan, and the person who owns the money disagrees.
 So what do you do?

-It is important to understand that an Agent has to abide by the wishes of the person who made the power of attorney, even if they no longer have full capacity, as long as those wishes are not inherently harmful to the person who made the document.
-This is a contentious area of the law and if you’re confronted with a conflict between the Power of Attorney and his or her principal, you absolutely should call me at (855) 376-5291 or email me at fniemann@hnlawfirm.com.
+It is essential to understand that an Agent has to abide by the wishes of the person who made the power of attorney, even if they no longer have full capacity, as long as those wishes are not inherently harmful to the person who made the document.
+This is a contentious area of the law, and if you’re confronted with a conflict between the Power of Attorney and his or her principal, you absolutely should call me at (732) 863-9900 or email me at fniemann@hnlawfirm.com.
 This same advice applies if you have a family member (i.e., a sibling who is defying the instructions of an aging parent or another family member against his or her directions and freedom of choice in the absence of a judgment of incapacity.

 Why Have a Durable Power of Attorney?